 Do I have to get the same vaccine as my original type?

 The University Health Center Pharmacy carries the Pfizer COVID-19 vaccine.
 You do not have to get the same brand of vaccine as your original or boosters.

 COVID-19 infections can be a minor inconvenience, or they can lead to severe disease and death.
 Social distancing, handwashing and wearing your mask certainly help.
 However, the best way to stop this virus is to generate COVID-19-specific immunity within our community.

 We can achieve this immunity in one of two ways: through illness (natural herd immunity) or through vaccination.
-Since illness leads to severe disease or death for many, a safe and effective vaccine is a much better alternative.
+Since illness can lead to severe disease or death, a safe and effective vaccine is a much better alternative.